One of my favourite beaches is Slapton Sands in Devon, England, a pebble beach I visited in 2016 and 2017.

 To start with Stones 1 to 5 [Note: The second photo below does not do justice to the shine on the polished stones, due to the artificial lighting conditions under which the photo was taken]:

 Before polishing, Stone 1 (far left) was about 8 cms long and about 5 cms wide at its widest point (using the graph paper under it) and after polishing it has lost perhaps only a few mms of size.
 I had noted in Post Two of this series that Stone 1 is most likely of volcanic origin, probably rhyolite, as it has small specks in it that would have originally be gaseous pockets.
+[Note: I have since decided that this stone is ignimbrite, not rhyolite.]
 After the 100 grit tumble, these small pits were obvious.
 I noted after both the 220 grit tumble and 320 grit tumble that further wearing away of the stone did not do away with these pits.
 They would prevent the stone from achieving a smooth polish over all its surface.
 Further tumbling in 320 grit would not have solved this problem.
 I have previously (and since) tumbled the same type of stone where the gaseous pockets appear to have been filled in with material and they have been very successfully polished over all their surface.

 Stone 1 has polished well except for the many gaseous pits to be found across its surface.
 Close inspection with my magnifying glass also revealed some small cracks that had not been worn away and which I had not previously noticed: